DAI as Degree Program: what is its official status ?

 In practice, Fashion Held in Common, Fashion Strategy, Werkplaats Typografie and DAI continue to operate and to position themselves as distinguished entities with unique curricula and very specific artistic, socio-cultural, political and affective ecologies - occassionaly meeting each other in the larger formal context of the the newly erected Graduate School of ArtEZ.

-While still not understanding, let alone endorsing the rationale behind the entire profoundly top down "planning neutral" operation, but nevertheless set to comply (for the time being), we recently had to commit to a, for DAI, entirely new accreditation experience: a forced joint venture between the four programmes, this time the overriding profile text for the 4 programs compiled, written and steered by the director and her team at the ArtEZ Graduate School.
+While still not understanding, let alone endorsing the rationale behind the entire profoundly top down "planning neutral" operation, but nevertheless set to comply (for the time being), we recently had to commit to a, for DAI, entirely new accreditation experience: a forced joint venture between the four programmes, this time the overriding profile text for the 4 programs compiled, written and steered by the management of the overriding ArtEZ Graduate School.